-After the auctions ended, we walked around the stalls of the market to kill time before the restaurants opened at 7:00am.
-We saw all manner of seafood for sale, from crabs to sea cucumbers and one very unhappy octopus.
+After the auctions ended, I walked around the stalls of the Tsukiji outer market to kill time before the restaurants opened.
+I saw all manner of seafood for sale, from crabs to sea cucumbers and one very unhappy octopus.

-I went with the bowl of mixed sushi over rice so I could try a little of everything.
+Once it was time for breakfast, my Japanese-speaking friend asked a shopkeeper for a recommendation.
+They directed us to a hidden gem and, regretfully, I didn’t catch the name.
+I went with a bowl of mixed sushi over rice so I could try a little of everything.
 The shrimp were plump and crisp while the giant crab legs were tender and sweet.
-There was tuna and squid and several pieces of unknown origin, all delicious.
+There was tuna and squid and several pieces of white fish, all delicious.
 But the highlight was the toro, or fatty tuna.
-With marbling that resembles raw beef, toro is one of the more expensive types of sushi and is worth every penny.
+With marbling that resembles raw beef, toro is one of the most expensive types of sushi and is worth every penny.

 Great shots!
 That last one almost makes me regret sleeping in instead of joining you all. 😉